We Tested 20+ AI PR Tools, So You Don’t Have To (2025 Update)

 I’ve found it helpful for gathering, compiling, and analyzing data.
 For instance, here it is helping me find data sources for a city study, a very popular digital PR campaign strategy.

-The workaround I’ve always found is to ask for citations so that I can then do more research or confirm myself.
+The workaround I always suggest now is to request citations, so I can then conduct further research or confirm the information myself.

-Aside from just research, digital PRs have dabbled in using ChatGPT to help with the coding portion of the
+Aside from research, digital PRs have also experimented with using ChatGPT to assist with the coding portion of their work.

 Steven Brownlie of Reach Creator, an outreach agency for digital and SEO agencies, also started an end-to-end content creation process using ChatGPT for a post about surviving the AI Apocolypse.